 SuperMoney provides free expert reviews and consumer comments on leading lenders so you can check the terms and feedback of other borrowers before you choose a lender.
 Check out what the best personal loans are to ensure that you choose the best option for you.

 Online lenders are another excellent source of personal loans, particularly if you have less than perfect credit.
-Many of these lenders work with challenged borrowers and will also consider such things as income level when approving a loan.
+Many of these lenders work with borrowers with less than perfect credit scores and consider such things as income level when approving a loan.

 Alternatives to personal loans if your credit is an issue